-A similar logic similarly appears to undergird the following rule of legal causation stated in the District's criminal jury instructions, which governs cases where medical treatment constitutes an intervening cause: "[A]s a matter of law, grossly negligent medical treatment is not reasonably foreseeable if it is the sole cause of death . . . .
-This rule, which effectively allows for grossly negligent medical treatment to break the chain of legal causation, is sensible.
+District law and practice does recognize that potentially foreseeable intervening acts may nonetheless negate legal causation.
+The District's criminal jury instructions, specifying when medical treatment constitutes an intervening cause state: "[A]s a matter of law, grossly negligent medical treatment is not reasonably foreseeable if it is the sole cause of death^{45} This rule, which effectively allows for grossly negligent medical treatment to break the chain of legal causation, is sensible.
 For example, where X inflicts a minor injury on V, only to have medical professional D give V a fatal dose of a sedative mislabeled by D as Tylenol, it's intuitive that D's gross negligence would break the chain of legal causation.
-But here again, the rule is not necessarily contingent upon considerations of foreseeability.
-For the outcome would appear to be the same even if the assault took
+But here again, the rule is not necessarily contingent upon considerations of foreseeability.46 For the outcome would appear to be the same even if the assault took place in a small town with a single hospital with a known penchant for grossly negligent medical care.47

-&lt;sup>40 Matter of J.N., 406 A.2d at 1287 (Newman, C.J., dissenting).
+43 Matter of J.N., 406 A.2d at 1287 (Newman, C.J., dissenting); see, e.g., McKinnon, 550 A.2d at 917.